When is the program offered?

 If there is an emergency and you need to reach a student in the program, you can call us or call the monastery they are attending, and they will find them and relay the message as soon as possible.

 All of the monasteries we are working with are entirely vegetarian.
 Gluten-free and vegan accommodations can be made easily and common allergens can be avoided.
 If you have another dietary accommodation, make sure to let us know in your application.
+The orientation and wrap-up retreats will be entirely vegan, accommodations for gluten-free, soy-free etc. will also be available during these retreats.

 You are welcome to bring a phone or laptop.
 During formal retreats it is standard policy to turn these off and leave them off.
 However, during regular life at the monastery there will be opportunities to email or speak with friends and loved ones during specific windows during the day.
 Many monasteries do not have service or have poor reception, which significantly discourages the incentive to spend time on electronics.
 Additionally, the monastic schedule is busy, and participants will not have very much time to use electronics anyway.